 In the 1980's, a form of music & data storage called the compact disk (CD) made its debut.
 This type of storage is done similar to the old record player, but is recorded on an optical disk and read by using lasers rather than a physical stylus.
 This allows the disk to be smaller and reproduce much finer sound than do the old vinyl records.
 This type of storage is permanent and not affected by magnetic fields.
 The Digital Video Disk (DVD) also came along, allowing for the storage of larger amounts of data (such as video) on disk.
 Modern DVD disks can store 4.3 gigabytes of storage and can of course be burned on home computers.

 So what does the future hold?
 In the 1980's, Toshiba corporation developed a type of memory called flash memory.
 Most of us are familiar with these drives which can carry huge amounts of memory in a tiny space and can be programmed again and again.
 These convenient devices can transfer data between computers and can be put in your pocket.
 Computer storage technology has come a long way since the early drum memory.
 Another similar form is the SD computer card which can also store large amounts of memory, along with the micro SD card.
 These are all eternal memories that allow rapid input and output and storage of large amounts of data.
 The future holds more, cheaper and faster types of storage, tiny, compact and reliable.

 The latest type of storage is the concept of cloud storage.
 An online internet based storage company basically rents data storage space to a customer.
 Many people use this storage as it promises safe storage and automatic backup, but the need to transfer information from computer to computer will always be needed.
 Perhaps someday a highly compact, molecular level storage technology will make our current solutions obsolete.
-It sure has come a long way since the early drum storage and rooms used to store only megabytes of data.
+Computer Data & Memory Storage technology has come a long way since the early days when it took rooms filled with drum storage units just to store megabytes of data.